 - The acquisition of real estate with a minimum value of EUR 350,000 to be held for at least 5 years; or –

 - Lease a residential immovable property in Malta for a period of 5 years, at an annual rent of at least EUR 16,000; and – Make a contribution to the National Development and Social Fund – An investment in stocks, bonds or special purpose vehicles to be identified by Identity Malta, for a minimum value of EUR 150,000 to be held for a minimum period of 5 years.

 - Immovable property cannot be let or sublet.
-Applicants must have a Global Health Insurance coverage for at least EUR 50,000 for the main applicant and each of the dependents and must give proof that they can maintain the same for an indefinite period.
+Applicants must have a Global Health Insurance coverage for at least EUR 50,000 for the main applicant and each of the dependants and must give proof that they can maintain the same for an indefinite period.

 Principal Applicants can include in their IIP application:

-- Spouse – in a monogamous marriage or in another relationship having the same or similar status to marriage
+- Spouse – in a monogamous marriage or in another relationship having the same or similar status to marriage.